haihuangcode/haihuangcode.github.io/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

+<span class='anchor' id='about-me'></span>

-I am a first-year Master's student in Artificial Intelligence at the Software College of Zhejiang University, with a research focus on multimodal.
+I am a first-year Master's student in Artificial Intelligence at the Software College of Zhejiang University, with a research focus on multimodal and  currently looking for an internship.

 # 📝 Publications